What is Jail like?

 The information contained in What is Jail Like? allows you to set proper expectations, and ultimately focus on fighting your case and/or serving your jail/prison time without incident.

-Personally, I have been through this process seven times.
+I have been through this process seven times.
 I am not proud of this, but mine is not an uncommon story.
-It is obvious that Maricopa County Jail Administartion has a long way to go in the way of rehabilitation those of us who are arrested for nonviolaten drug offenses.
+Maricopa County Jail Administration has a long way to go in the way of rehabilitating those of us who are arrested for nonviolent drug offenses.
 I will provide an accurate, detailed account of what a defendant experiences while in custody.
 Each defendant will endure the tedious booking process outlined below after they have been arrested.

 Fear of the unknown is the greatest fear of all.

 “What is Jail Like?
 The Maricopa County Jail Inmate Experience” will address your questions, hopefully eliminating some of the ‘unknown’ and easing your fears about serving your sentence.
 We suspect we may end up answering some questions you didn’t even know to ask.